syncfusion-content/xamarin-docs/Xamarin/UIKit/Overview.md

 In real-world applications you may need to update the below to use these templates.
 1. Updating the services for fetching a list of items from a remote server or from local.
 2. Updating the business logics in view-models.
 3. Wire up the navigation from XAML file.
-Example: (The “Add To Cart” in “Products Details” page button must navigate the screen to “Cart” page)
+Example: (The â€œAdd To Cartâ€ in â€œProducts Detailsâ€ page button must navigate the screen to â€œCartâ€ page)

 N> Now, **XAML UI Kit for Xamarin.Forms** Visual Studio extension is supported in the Windows operating system only.